jameswhiskers/Overseerr-N8N-Daily-Reporter/README.md

 # Overseerr N8N Daily Reporter

 This n8n workflow nags Overseerr until it gives up its secrets.
-It pokes your server daily (or whenever you feel like it) to tell you what’s still pending, what’s stalled, and what’s been lounging in “processing” purgatory longer than it should.
+It pokes your server daily (or whenever you feel like it) to tell you what’s been sitting in requested purgatory for too long

 ---